p0dalirius/ipsourcebypass/README.md

                         Save results to specified JSON file.
 ```

-## Autodetecting most probable results
+## Autodetecting responses that stands out

-Results are sorted by uncommon length, meaning the results with unique response length will be on top, and lots of results with the same content length, at the bottom:
+Results are sorted by uniqueness of their response's length.
+This means that the results with unique response length will be on top, and results with response's length occuring multiple times at the bottom:

 | Two different result lengths | Four different result lengths  |
 |------------------------------|--------------------------------|